wisq/lgtv_saver/README.md

 The first time you run this, your TV will prompt you to let the program control the TV; you'll need to accept this before you can continue.

-Without any activity info from any workstations, the TV will likely switch to `HDMI_4` (or your configured input) as soon as `idle_timeout` seconds have passed.
+Without any activity info from any workstations, the TV will likely switch to `HDMI_4` (or your configured input) as soon as `idle_time` seconds have passed.
 You can send some sample input to test it if you like.
 For example, using the excellent `socat` utility:

 ```sh
 # Pretend the console is active: